amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 In the first walkthrough, we explained how you can create a simple application consisting of a single executable running side by side with a Dapr sidecar.
 Distributed applications such as eShopOnDapr consist of many more parts. eShopOnDapr has a number of .NET Core services running in containers along with containers for infrastructure such as Redis, SQL Server, Seq, and Zipkin.
 Managing multiple containers requires container orchestration and requires an orchestrator such as Docker Compose or Kubernetes.
 To make debugging and testing locally very easy, we use Docker Compose in eShopOnDapr.

 In the following walkthrough, you'll create a multi-container application from scratch and use Dapr Service Invocation to communicate between the services.
 The solution will consist of a front-end web application that retrieves weather forecasts from a back-end web API.
+The front-end and back-end will each run in a Docker container.
 To complete this walkthrough, you'll need to have installed Dapr into your local environment along with the following prerequisites:

 - [Visual Studio 2019](https://visualstudio.microsoft.com/downloads) with the **.NET Core cross-platform development** workload installed
 - [.NET Core 3 Development Tools](https://dotnet.microsoft.com/download/dotnet-core/3.1) for development with .NET Core 3.